 - Move your baby's foot into a correct position and then place it in a cast to hold it there

-- Reposition and recast your baby's foot once or twice a week for several months
+- Reposition and recast your baby's foot once a week for several months

 - Perform a minor surgical procedure to lengthen the Achilles tendon (percutaneous Achilles tenotomy) toward the end of this process

-After the shape of your baby's foot is realigned, you'll need to maintain it by doing one or more of the following:
+After the shape of your baby's foot is realigned, you'll need to maintain it with one or more of the following: